fsfw-dresden/homepage-2.0-content/2018/funding-foss-en.md

 ## How to continue?

 Text is patient.
 For something to happen, it usually requires human activity.
 It is clear that starting such a project only makes sense in coordination with the FOSS community.
-Therefore the first step is to get feedback .
+Therefore the first step is to get feedback.
 Criticism (errors of reason?, unrealistic assumptions?, "overseen existing solutions"?) and encouragement are both equally important.
 Experience shows that criticism usually comes by itself :-).

 If there is a sufficient amount of positive feedback, possibly even support, the next steps could be taken: consider names and reserving domains, specify the concept on a more detailed level, get legal advice, call for feedback on a larger scale (NGOs, distributors, Reddit, mailing lists), set up infrastructure, start crowdfunding campaign, ...